jlsilicon/New-Rev-for-latest-iLi9488-LCD-for-PICO-in-MicroPython/README.md

 Schematic :
 https://content.instructables.com/FSZ/UTYB/KSONJ988/FSZUTYBKSONJ988.jpg?frame=true&width=1024&height=1024&fit=bounds

+-

-I tried it with no luck.
+I tried the old code on the internet with no luck.
 I commented out the images Loop.
 Additionally , I added drawing different Colors and Sizes of Rectangles every 3 seconds on the Screen.
 But, all I can get is a Blank White screen.

 -

+My new Rev.
 Code in Progress :

 So far :